custom dog magnet

 DIY dog magnet

 (7) Step Seven: Remove the film from the back of your adhesive magnetic paper and carefully stick your craft paper with the silhouette attached to it.
 Please go slow and do this carefully because if you mess up, you may have to start over.
 Just go slow, line it all up, and take your time.
 Once you have it stuck to the magnetic sheet, you simply cut around the silhouette.
-Prior to cutting, here’s what your silhouette should like:
+Prior to cutting, here’s what your silhouette should like: (and here are my favorite craft scissors).

 DIY dog craft